 - Distance: 16 km (10 miles) round trip

 - Dogs are not permitted on this hike

 - Camping and swimming at Rainbow Lake are not permitted, though available at other lakes in the area

 Located about 15 minutes north of Whistler Village, the Rainbow Lake Trail offers a steady workout.
 Rainbow Lake Hike provides good exercise with great reward.
-Hike through a dense rainforest and along a crashing creek.
-Visit a beautiful waterfall and a serene mountain lake.
-Climbing about 850 metres (2,789 feet) over eight kilometres, this trail is the perfect day hike, taking the average hiker five to six hours round-trip.
+Hike through a dense rainforest along a crashing creek before passing a beautiful waterfall and a serene mountain lake.
+Climbing about 850m (2,789 feet) over 8km, this trail is the perfect day hike, taking the average hiker 5 to 6 hours round trip.
 Winding its way through the forest, this well-maintained trail features bridges and boardwalks, leading you over a creek and marshlands.

-If you’re keen to camp or hike further, walk the trail around Rainbow Lake for an extra three kilometres to Hanging Lake, where you’ll find camp spots.
-Located nine kilometres past Rainbow Lake, you’ll find another mountain jewel called Madeley Lake.
-The trails to Hanging and Madeley Lakes are not as clearly marked – so grab a trail map at the Visitor Centre in Whistler Village.
+If you’re keen to camp or hike further, walk the trail around Rainbow Lake for an extra 3km to Hanging Lake, where you’ll find camp spots.
+Located 9km past Rainbow Lake, you’ll find another mountain jewel called Madeley Lake.
+The trails to Hanging and Madeley Lakes are not as clearly marked – so be sure to grab a trail map at the Visitor Centre in Whistler Village!

 Please note that Rainbow Lake and the creek along the trail are part of Whistler’s drinking water supply.
 As a result, dogs are not permitted on this hike.
 Swimming in Rainbow Lake and camping in the area are prohibited.

 The trailhead for the Rainbow Lake hike is located on Westside Road, between Rainbow Park and Alpine Meadows.
 Find parking off the road or in the larger parking lot further down the road on the east side.